Job-Ad-Research-at-QSB-LUC/JAAT/README.md

 - **inferred_label**: the label assigned based on the best matching rule, if any
 - **inferred_confidence**: the "confidence score" of the matching, if a match was made.
 Note that this is embedding model specific and should be interpreted relatively.

+## JobTag
+`JobTag` is used to classify pieces of texts (such as job ads) according to expert defined classification schemes.
+This is done using niche classifiers which we also release publicly here.

+As of now the following classes are supported:
+`['CitizenshipReq', 'VisaExclude', 'VisaInclude', 'WorkAuthReq', 'ind_contractor', 'proflicenses', 'wfh', 'yesunion']`

+To get started, create a new `JobTag` object by doing the following:

+`J = JobTag(class_name=CLASS)`

+where `CLASS` is replaced by one of the supported classes.
+Optionally, you can also specify an `n` parameter (default: 4), which defines how large of a context window around keywords to consider.

+Then, you can classify any text (binary classification, 1 == positive) by calling the following function:

+`prediction = J.get_tag(TEXT)`

+This will return a tuple of the form `(class_name, 1/0)`.
+For larger batches of texts, use the batch function:

+`predictions = J.get_tag_batch(LIST_OF_TEXTS)`

+This now will return a list of 1/0 predictions, in the same order as the input texts.

 ## Data Citation
 In the demo notebook `JAATDemo.ipynb` and the companion slides, we use the data made available by the following publication: